-What does property damage liability cover?
+What does it cover?

 Bodily injury liability covers per incident and per person.
-But for property damage liability, it’s typically per accident.
+But for property damage liability, it’s per accident.

-How does property damage liability work?
+How does it work?

-Should you be at fault, you would file a claim with your insurance company to receive the payout.
+If you’re at fault, you would file a claim with your insurance company to receive the payout.

-Besides asking whether Solve had additional liability insurance, such as an umbrella policy, they asked him to provide any photos he took of the crash scene.
+For Solve, the initial filing of the claim went smoothly.
+Besides asking whether Solve had additional liability insurance, such as an umbrella policy, they asked him to show any photos he took of the crash scene.

-What are some scenarios when it comes in handy?
+When does it comes in handy?

 What are the requirements for coverage?

 The minimum coverage amounts for varies per state.
 State minimum coverage might not be enough to take care of the costs of a serious fender-bender.

 In California, minimum coverage for property damage liability is $5,000 per incident.
 In New York, it’s $10,000 per accident.
 And if you live in Alabama, it’s $25,000 per accident.

-How much property damage liability coverage do I need?
+How much coverage do I need?